NHS Service finder

 Access to GP surgeries outside of core hours

-If you require an appointment between 6.30pm and 9.30pm Monday to Friday or a morning appointment at the weekend, contact your GP practice as usual, and you will be advised to attend one of three hubs, currently at:
+If you require an appointment between 6.30pm and 9.30pm Monday to Friday, or a weekend appointment, contact your GP practice as usual and you will be advised to attend one of three hubs:

-Waters Meeting Health Centre, Winifred Kettle Centre and the Urgent Treatment Centre, based at the Royal Bolton Hospital (access via Main Entrance).
+- the Urgent Treatment Centre, based at the Royal Bolton Hospital (access via Main Entrance)

 If you need urgent help from a GP, day or night, please ring your GP practice as normal and you'll be directed to the right service at the right time.

 Lots of minor illnesses can be effectively treated at home.
 Keep a well stocked medicine cabinet to help relieve any minor symptoms.
-An example of when you should self care would be hangovers, minor cuts and bruises along with coughs and colds.
+Examples of when you should use self care would be hangovers, minor cuts and bruises along with coughs and colds.

 A&E is for serious injuries and life threatening conditions only.
 If you go to A&E with minor health problems you may be turned away and directed to a more suitable NHS service.